her-mirror/Agent-Aara/docs/getting-started/first-steps.md

 #### If Responses Are Too Technical
 **You**: "Can you explain that in simpler terms?"
-**Ara**: "Of course!
+**Aara**: "Of course!
 Let me break that down in a more straightforward way..."

 #### If You Want More Detail
 **You**: "Can you tell me more about that?"
-**Ara**: "Absolutely!
+**Aara**: "Absolutely!
 Here's a more detailed explanation..."

 #### If You're Feeling Overwhelmed
 **You**: "This is a lot of information.
 Can you summarize the key points?"
-**Ara**: "I understand - let me give you the most important takeaways..."
+**Aara**: "I understand - let me give you the most important takeaways..."

 ## 🔄 Building Ongoing Conversations

 ### Conversation Memory

-Ara remembers your conversation history within each session:
+Aara remembers your conversation history within each session:
 - Previous questions and concerns
 - Your skin type and health profile
 - Preferences and sensitivities